alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-react.md

 Now I don't need to have nightmares about angry `key` props!

-### TIL: Annoying errors on React helps me avoid bugs.
-The key prop is especially useful for controlling React component and element instances.
+**TLDR: Annoying errors on React helps me avoid bugs.
+The key prop is especially useful for controlling React component and element instances.**

 I learn something new every day with coding.
 Sometimes (ok most of the time) I feel like pulling my hair out.
-But when the lightbulb turns on, it's the greatest feeling ever!
+But when the lightbulb turns on, it's the greatest feeling!

 What did you learn today?

 Let me know!